Generic Propecia (Finasteride) vs. Merck Propecia

 • Brand-name Propecia and generic finasteride contain the same active ingredient: finasteride.
 Finasteride slows hair loss and stimulates regrowth by lowering DHT levels in your body.

-• The main distinction between Propecia and finasteride is that the former is the brand name, while the latter is simply generic.
+• The main distinction between Propecia and finasteride is that the former is brand-name, while the latter is simply generic.
 The other major difference is the price.
 Brand-name medications tend to be more expensive than generic ones.

 Besides finasteride, topical minoxidil is the only other FDA-approved treatment for hair loss.
-You can use minoxidil foam, liquid minoxidil solution or a combination topical finasteride & minoxidil spray.
+You can use minoxidil foam, liquid minoxidil solution, or a combination of topical finasteride & minoxidil spray.

 Want to get started?
 Discuss hair loss treatments with a licensed healthcare provider online today.